RESPONSE TO EVIL

 “Lord, You have set up a banner for those who fear You, a standard displayed because of the truth.
 That Your beloved ones may be delivered, save with Your right hand and answer us.”
 Ps 60:3-5

 Mind-sets are a compilation of assumptions that influence how we live our lives.
-They are the predispositions of our attitudes which determine how we respond to the circumstances wreck1around us.
+They are the predispositions of our attitudes which determine how we respond to the circumstances around us.
 Mind-sets shape an individual’s behavior.
 Cultural mind-sets mold the identity shared by a people.

 Working with believers in cultures where freedom is at risk has often challenged me to take a closer look at my own individual and cultural mind-sets.
 One culture I’ve worked with in particular includes a number of leaders who have spent extended time in hard-labor prisons for their faith.
 The intent of these incarcerations of brutal conditions was to undermine their faith.
 It had the opposite effect.